ava-labs/avalanchego/README.md

 concurrency: 10
 ```

+Once your config is specified, you can run the tool by either invoking `go run
+main.go` or by installing the tool (`go install -v .`) and running the binary
+(`simulator`).

+To make setup easier, the key for `0x27a0D44AC25233652c02b1a92dD2C7D46059b053`
+is saved in the simulator key directory and can be added to genesis during
+local network creation (`./scripts/run.sh 1.7.7
+0x27a0D44AC25233652c02b1a92dD2C7D46059b053`).

+If you followed the directions successfully, you should see the following:
 ```bash
 2022/03/13 13:35:38 starting simulator (endpoints=[http://localhost:9650/ext/bc/my-chain/rpc] concurrency=25 base fee=1 priority fee=10)
 2022/03/13 13:35:38 loaded worker 0x10c7529d2e598a91e57f1BD6954Fbb161DC4B36c (balance=39858000000000088 nonce=27)